Skip to Content

 Conformity over creativity

-In preschools, Montessori materials are designed so that they are self-corrective, but it is not a creative activity.
-When children use it the wrong way, feedback is built into the activity tools and they can correct themselves.
-Teachers also show the “correct way” to conduct activities to children so they will know how to do it “the right way.”
+Teachers also show children the “correct way” to conduct activities so they will know how to do it “the right way.”

-When there is only one way to complete a task, it is called a convergent activity.
-Children who participate more in convergent activities are found to be less creative compared to those who do more divergent activities, activities that allow open-ended creative results6.
+Children who participate more in convergent activities are less creative than those who do more divergent activities, activities that allow open-ended creative results6.

 Despite this association, studies that directly compare the creativity of Montessori students showed inconsistent results.
-Once again, it is unclear whether this type of activity positively or negatively affects children.

 Social opportunities for socio-emotional development